Presentation of “Centre de Chirurgie Orthopédique Pédiatrique et de Réhabilitation Sainte Marie de Rilima”

 The carrying capacity in hospitalization is 80 beds (70 for children and 10 for adults and children).
 A building of 18 private rooms is being rehabilitated by Fondation AUGERE and it will serve as hospitalization area.

-The centre is a health establishment recognized by the Ministry of Health as a specialised in paediatric orthopaedic surgery and rehabilitation.
+The center is a health establishment recognized by the Ministry of Health as a specialised in paediatric orthopaedic surgery and rehabilitation.
 Its medical services were also opened to adults since October 2017 in order to financially back up the services to children from poor families.
 The centre provides specialised cares including:

 • Corrections of congenital and acquired malformations;